igor84/dngin/docs/journal.md

 ### 10. Rendering the texture
 Now that I have image loading I implemented creating and rendering a texture on a quad following the same tutorial at https://learnopengl.com.

+### 11. Preparing for optimized rendering of many quads
+The next step I wanted to try is to render a lot of defferent positioned rects.
+First I started thinking how can I efficiently call these shaders with proper data.
+First obvious solution is to generate a separate VAO (vertex array object) for each rect with its own vertex data and texture coordinate data.
+That way I can keep one shader bound but each frame create and bind separate VAO for each rect and maybe a separate texture too.
+Better solution is, if I can read all rect images from one textures, to collect all rect points and generate just one VAO for them all.
+But generating VAOs each frame feels expensive.
+So I came to an idea to place indexes in VAO and then for each rect just bind uniforms with needed data that will be indexed by data from VAO.
+In this case VAO just needs to contain 4 uvec2, one for each rect point.
+Then we can pass two uniforms:

+- vec4 coords where if rect should be drown from (x1, y1) to (x2, y2) should be equal to vec4(x1, y1, x2, y2)
+- vec2 texCoord[4] which contains 4 texture coordinates for top-left, top-right, bottom-right and bottom-left corner in that order

+GLSL already provides us with gl_VertexID variable that is equal to the vertex's index which we can use for indexing texCoord array.
+I refactored the code to support this in about an hour and then spent another 7h thinking about ways to debug and determine why it isn't working.
+I learned a bit about apitrace tool and I installed NVidia Nsight only to determine my laptop and desktop GPUs don't support shader debugging.
+After a lot of point drawing I conlcuded that uvec2 in the shader receives 0 when I pass 0 and received some crazy huge values when I pass anything else.
+I tryed switching it everywhere to floats and vec3 and then casting it to uint in the shader and that finally worked.
+I still have no idea why uvec3 behaved so wierd.
+Next time I want to actually add drawing of multiple rects with this code and then measure just how slower is to precalcuate points to clip space on CPU or pass needed data and do it on GPU.